riotnrrd-eu/riotnrrd-eu.github.io/_posts/2022-02-14-App-Stores-&-Missing-Perspectives.markdown

 # What's Not To Like?

 This all sounds very fine, but developers are up in arms over Apple's perceived high-handed or even downright rapacious behaviour when it comes to the App Store.
-Particular sticking points are requirements that apps in the App Store use only Apple's payment system, and that apple’s own in-app purchasing mechanism be used for any digital experience offered to groups of people.
+Particular sticking points are requirements that apps in the App Store use only Apple's payment system, and that Apple’s own in-app purchasing mechanism be used for any digital experience offered to groups of people.
 The first requirement touched off a lawsuit from Epic, who basically wanted to have their own private store for in-game purchases, and the second resulted in [some bad press](https://www.macrumors.com/2021/04/22/apple-extends-in-app-purchase-event-requirement/) early in the pandemic when Apple started doing things like chasing fitness instructors who were providing remote classes while they were unable to offer face-to-face sessions.

 The bottom line is that many of these transactions simply do not have a 30% margin in the first place, let alone the ability to still make any profit after giving Apple a 30% (or even a 15%) cut.
 This might seem to be a problem for developers, but not really for anyone else — but what gave this issue resonance beyond the narrow market of iOS developers is that the world has moved on since 2008.